browserify-rails/browserify-rails/README.md

 config.browserify_rails.node_bin = "some/directory"
 ```

+### Example setup

+Refer to this repo for setting up this gem with ES6 and all front-end goodies like react and all - [https://github.com/gauravtiwari/browserify-rails](https://github.com/gauravtiwari/browserify-rails)

 ## Support for rails asset directories as non-relative module sources

 In the Rails asset pipeline, it is common to have files in